ThakurSarveshGit/ComputerVisionProjects/README.md

 Contains basic computer vision concepts implemented in Jupyter notebooks with opencv and python.

 Content Included:
-  1. Representing an Image
-  2.
+1. Introduction to Computer Vision
+2. Advanced Computer Vision and Deep Learning
+3. Object Tracking and Localization